leafsphp/cli-docs/src/docs/v/2.0/README.md

   -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Available commands:
-  create        Create a new Leaf PHP project help          Display help for a command install       Add a new package to your leaf app interact      Interact with your application list          List commands serve         Run your Leaf app update        Update leaf cli to the latest version
+  completion  Dump the shell completion script create      Create a new Leaf PHP project help        Display help for a command install     Add a new package to your leaf app interact    Interact with your application list        List commands run         Run a script in your composer.json serve       Run your Leaf app uninstall   Uninstall a  package update      Update leaf cli to the latest version
 ```

 This is the full list of commands available with Leaf CLI 2.
 A new update command has been added to allow you seamlessly update leaf CLI without having to run a bunch of commands.
 You don't even need to run this manually since leaf cli will automatically check for updates and upgrade to the latest stable release.